Columbia, South Carolina: 19th century

 In 1801, South Carolina College (now the University of South Carolina) was founded in Columbia.
 The original building survives.
-The city was chosen as the site of the state college in an effort to unite residents of the Upcountry and the Lowcountry and to discourage elite youth from traveling to England for their higher education.
-At the time, South Carolina planter families sent more young men to England than did men of any other state.
+The city was chosen as the site of the state college in an effort to unite residents of the Upcountry and the Lowcountry after the American Revolutionary War.
 The leaders of South Carolina kept a close eye on the new college: for many years after its founding, commencement exercises were held in December while the state legislature was in session.

 Columbia received its first charter as a town in 1805.
 An intendant and six wardens governed the town.
 John Taylor, the first elected intendant, later served in both houses of the General Assembly, both houses of Congress, and eventually was elected as governor.
 By 1816, some 250 homes had been built in the town and a population was more than 1000.

 In 1828, the South Carolina Female Collegiate Institute was founded by Elias Marks for the higher education of young women.
 (The word Collegiate was added to its charter in 1835.)
 Since the school was located on 500 acres in the Barhamville area of Columbia, it was often informally called Barhamville Institute or Barhamville Academy. "...it was the first and only school of its character at the South.
 It was of a very high class..."
 The Barhamville Institute closed in 1867 due to the economic dislocation of the Civil War.

 Columbia became chartered as a city in 1854, with an elected mayor and six aldermen.
 Two years later, Columbia had a police force consisting of a full-time chief and nine patrolmen.
 The city continued to grow at a rapid pace, and throughout the 1850s and 1860s, Columbia was the largest inland city in the Carolinas.
 Railroad transportation served as a significant cause of population expansion in Columbia during this time.
 Rail lines that reached the city in the 1840s primarily transported cotton bales, not passengers, from there to major markets and the port of Charlestown.
 Cotton was the chief commodity of the state and lifeblood of the Columbia community; in 1850, virtually all of the city's commercial and economic activity was related to cotton.
 Cotton was sent to New York and New England's textile mills, as well as to England and Europe, where demand was high.

 "In 1830, around 1,500 slaves lived and worked in Columbia; this population grew to 3,300 by 1860.
 Some members of this large enslaved population worked in their masters' households.
 Masters also frequently hired out slaves to Columbia residents and institutions, including South Carolina College.
 Hired-out slaves sometimes returned to their owners' homes daily; others boarded with their temporary masters."